Locally Trivial Deformations of Toric Varieties: Introduction

 \subsection{Other related literature and motivation}

 K.~Altmann began a systematic study of the deformation theory of \emph{affine} toric singularities in the 1990's, giving combinatorial descriptions of first order deformations \cite{altmann1}, obstructions \cite{altmann2}, and homogeneous deformations \cite{altmann3}.
 For the special case of a Gorenstein toric threefold $X$ with an isolated singularity, he gave a combinatorial description of the hull of $\Def_X$ and its irreducible components \cite{altmann4}.
 This has recently been revisited by Altmann, A.~Constantinescu, and M.~Filip in \cite{altmann5} with similar results in a slightly more general setting using different methods.
+Dropping the isolated singularity assumption, Filip \cite{Fil1, Fil2} treats the deformation theory of affine Gorenstein toric pairs and relates Laurent polynomials to certain multi-parameter deformation families.
 Filip has also given a combinatorial description of the cup product in the affine case, see \cite{matej}.

 There are numerous motivations for studying deformations of toric varieties, both in the affine and in the global situations; we now mention several.
 Deformations of toric varieties are useful in mirror symmetry for studying deformations of embedded Calabi-Yau hypersurfaces \cite{mavlyutov1} and for classifying deformation families of Fano varieties \cite{coats,hilbert12}.
 Deformation theory of toric varieties has been used to study singularities on the boundary of the K-moduli spaces of Fano varieties \cite{Pet2}, extremal metrics \cite{tipler}, the boundary of Gieseker moduli spaces \cite{rana}, and to show that deformations of log Calabi-Yau pairs can be obstructed \cite{FPR}.
 We hope that our results here will find similar applications.